-Psychological Preparation for Ministry
+Psychological Assessment for Ministry

-As you enter Seminary, you'll participate in a few assessments to evaluate your readiness for seminary studies and ministry, your cultural competency, and to discover areas where you can continue to grow and learn.
+In your first year of Seminary, you'll participate in a few assessments to evaluate your readiness for seminary studies and ministry, your cultural competency, and to discover areas where you can continue to grow and learn.
 Learn more.

 In your first semester at North Park Theological Seminary, you must pass a 30-question Bible exam to demonstrate your survey knowledge of people, places, dates, and books of the Bible.
 Learn more.

-Degree Candidacy Evaluation
+MDiv Degree Candidacy Evaluation

 Vocational Excellence and Field Education